Chronology of World History

 November 4

-• Grover Cleveland (Democrat) beats James G Blaine (Republican) for first presidential term.
+• Grover Cleveland (Democrat) beats James G Blaine (Republican) for President of the US.
 [1]

 November 6